COALAIP/specs/README.md

 briefly describes and explains the technological concepts used to model a generic, extensible protocol for managing digital rights.
 These explainations are only meant to give the reader a comprehensive overview of the concepts; to understand them in their full spectrum, we encourage the reader to further study them on their own.
-Sources are given for each section's topic.
+Sources are given for each topic.

 ### The LCC Framework

 The [LCC Framework](http://www.linkedcontentcoalition.org/index.php/rights-data-network/lcc-framework)
 is a set of documents published by the [Linked Content Coalition](http://linkedcontentcoalition.org/) (LCC) to unify digital rights data management.
-The framework's key documents are:
+The key documents are:

 - [The LCC Manifesto and Ten Targets for the Rights Data Network](http://doi.org/10.1000/290)
 - [The LCC Entity Model](http://doi.org/10.1000/285)